hybotics/Robot_Smart_Home_Controller/README.md

 ----------------------------------------------

 I am building a custom Smart Home controller that will be
-	ya robot.
+	a robot.
 The robot will have many sensors for checking conditions in the environment.
 This will include temperature and humidity sensors, various gas sensors, VOC (volatile organic compounds, alcohols, etc. There will be multiple